avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 ## The password

 I quickly wrote a ruby script to find if a 4-byte solution existed.
+If you're wondering where I got the equations from, I took the cmp values, reversed the last XOR swap that would have happened between r4 and r6, and also reversed the byte swap in r4.

 ```ruby
 def swpb(w)